This is a story from an English Newspaper in 2023 about EVs and misinformation.

 Part One: Naming the EV

 During the first wave of the California Clean Act, electric vehicles were called Zero Emission Vehicles, or ZEVs.
 In the 1990’s this practical name applied to both electric vehicles and hydrogen fueled ones as neither had tailpipe emissions.
 But hydrogen cars fell behind, and electric vehicle technology went dormant from the public view.
-In the next wave of innovation, in the mid 2000s, ZEVs were rebranded as ‘Clean Fuel Vehicles.’
+During the next wave of innovation, in the mid 2000s, ZEVs were rebranded as ‘Clean Fuel Vehicles.’

 The renaming, as Clean Fuel Vehicles, opened up both positive and negative discourse.
-While Clean Air is an undisputed need, pundits in the media questioned whether the vehicle filled that claim.There were two principal attacks.
-The first attack was that it’s a dirty process to mine for cobalt and then manufacture a battery.
-The second challenge was that power plants operate with carbon burning fuels to produce electricity for cars.
-The media seldom presented side-by-side comparison about emissions and pollution from the gasoline industry such as the environmental cost of extracting oil from the ground, refining and transporting it, and finally combusting it into the air wherever vehicles travel.
+While Clean Air is an undisputed need, pundits in the media questioned whether the vehicle actually meets that claim.
+There are two principal attacks.
+The first is that it’s a dirty process making the battery.
+The second is that power plants operate with carbon burning fuels.
+The media seldom presented side-by-side comparison about emissions and pollution from the gasoline industry such as the environmental cost of extracting oil from the ground, refining and transporting it, and finally combusting it wherever vehicles travel.

 Part Two: Naming the ELITE

-A more contemporary example of framing comes from Washington.
-A Republican Senator proposed new EV legislation, that he called the ELITE Act, “Eliminating Lavish Incentives to Electric Vehicles” (SB.
+A contemporary example of ‘plus and minus’ framing comes from Washington.
+A Republican Senator proposed new EV legislation, that he called the ELITE Act, Eliminating Lavish Incentives to Electric Vehicles” (SB.
 541).
 ELITE proposes to repeal the tax credits for vehicles and eliminate incentives for charging equipment.
-Senator John Barrasso, the sponsor, claims this bill also closes a “leasing loophole.”
+Senator John Barrasso, the sponsor, claims this bill closes a “leasing loophole.”

 This negative spin, that these vehicles are for the affluent, is unlikely to stick.
 That’s the positive.
-However, in this era of Artificial Intelligence searches, the ELITE message may be quoted and requoted.
+However, in this era of Artificial Intelligence searches, the ELITE message may be quoted and re-quoted.
 By some twist of words, ELITE may reinforce the view that electric vehicles are a toy for affluent buyers, not a cheaper, cleaner form of transportation for everyday drivers.

 Part Three: Muddled Messages